 CSA is a chapter member of the Soaring Society of America (SSA), and CSA members are required to belong to SSA.
 The SSA membership fee can be found on the CSA Rates page, and this fee is collected through the club.
 Membership in SSA entitles you to a number of benefits, including Soaring magazine.
 Dues are pro-rated so that SSA membership for all CSA members expires on June 30 of each year.

 Hourly rates for club sailplanes can be found on the CSA Rates page.
 Sailplanes currently in the club inventory include:

 General membership meetings are held on an irregular schedule.
 Board meetings are conducted monthly and are open to all members.
-Two meeting for all members are held each year as follows:
+Two meetings for all members are held each year as follows:

 - Annual Meeting

 - Safety Meeting

 As a volunteer operation, the gliderport depends on members to run the office and keep things running smoothly on flying days.
 This is known as G.O.D. duty, for Ground Operations Director.
 G.O.D.'s responsibility is to answer the phone, give out information, record flights, take money, and keep the operation safe and efficient.
 Before your first day as G.O.D., get a key to the clubhouse.
 On the day of your duty, unlock the clubhouse and get the rest of the keys from the kitchen cupboard (see Hangar Map).
 Proceed to the office and follow the instructions in the G.O.D. manual.

 The classes of membership and their privileges are as follows.